nautobot/nautobot/docs/installation/upgrading.md

     This may occur due to semantic differences in environment, and can be safely ignored.
 Never attempt to create new migrations unless you are intentionally modifying the database schema.

-## Restart the WSGI Service
+## Restart the NetBox Services

-Finally, restart the WSGI services to run the new code.
-If you followed this guide for the initial installation, this is done using `systemctl:
+Finally, restart the gunicorn and RQ services:

 ```no-highlight
 # sudo systemctl restart netbox